-Patrick Duffy of the Royal Army Service Corps died as a result of gas poisoning in Belfast, Co.
-Down following the Belfast Blitz on 18th April 1941.
+Patrick Duffy of the Royal Army Service Corps died several days after The Easter Raid on 18th April 1941 as a result of gas poisoning in Belfast, Co.
+Down.

 Having seen action in The Great War with the Royal Irish Rifles, Patrick Fogarty from Sailortown in North Belfast joined the Merchant Navy in World War Two.

 Able Seaman Edward Harte died on 22nd October 1940 while undergoing naval training at HMS President III, a Royal Navy land base in Bristol, United Kingdom.

 Rifleman John Hefferlin was one of three men from the Royal Ulster Rifles who died in a road vehicle collision on 16th March 1942 at Dunadry, Co.
 Antrim.

 Canadian airman James Waclaw Hoba was on a training flight with No. 5 Operational Training Unit when he died northwest of Moira, Co.
 Down on 17th July 1943.